CARTAvis/manual_source/source/introduction.rst

 The mission of CARTA
 --------------------
 CARTA is the *Cube Analysis and Rendering Tool for Astronomy*, a new image visualization and analysis tool designed for the ALMA, the JVLA, and the radio telescopes of the future such as the SKA.
-As the image size increases drastically with modern telecscopes in recent years, contemporary image viewers face performance issues which degrade user experience significantly.
+As the image size increases drastically with modern telescopes in recent years, contemporary image viewers face performance issues which degrade user experience significantly.
 The mission of CARTA is to resolve this and provide usability and scalability for the future by utilizing modern web technologies and computing parallelization.

 Client-Server architecture
 --------------------------